Raghavvram/windows-configs/bleachbit/usage.md

 - **Avoid Cleaning Essential System Files:** Do not select options like "registry" unless you're experienced and understand the consequences.
 - **Backup Your Data:** It’s a good idea to back up important files before running any cleaning process.

 If you're looking for a fully clean but safe experience, start with the general commands above and explore additional cleaning options carefully using the `--list` command.
-Let me know if you need a detailed guide on customizing your cleanup!